 Johansson's draft chat control

 EU Commissioner for Home Affairs Johansson presented her draft at an EU ministerial meeting.
-In the fight against child sexual abuse on the Internet, she is working primarily with German Interior Minister Nancy Faeser.
+In the fight against sexual Child abuse on the Internet she works primarily with Federal Minister of the Interior Nancy Faeser.

 To this end, the draft includes an obligation for messenger services, social media and hosting providers to recognize and report abusive material (so-called chat control).
 Nowadays, however, messenger services in particular rely on end-to-end encryption of the content sent, which would have to be circumvented in the event of such a control.